The former Nazi and rising Ku Klux Klan member was hiding a stunning secret.

 Believing that outing Burros as a Jew would stop his anti-Semitic activism, the government agent called someone he knew at the Times.

-Phillip’s article appeared on the first page of the New York Times on Oct.
-31, 1965.
+Phillip’s article appeared on the front page of the New York Times on October 31, 1965.
 The headline read, “State Klan Leader Hides Secret of Jewish Origin.”

-The day the story hit newsstands, Burros was staying in Reading, Pa. at the apartment of Roy E. Frankhouser of the Pennsylvania Klan.
-Frankhouser’s girlfriend, and Frank.
+The day the story hit newsstands, Burros was staying in Reading, Pennsylvania at the apartment of Roy E. Frankhouser of the Pennsylvania Klan.
+Frankhouser’s girlfriend and Frank.
 W. Rotella, another Klansman were present as well.

 Rotella told police that Burros returned to the apartment agitated after he went out to get the paper.
 He recalled Burros yelling, “This will destroy me!”